 Don Farrell – Born 1942 in Vancouver and has resided on Vancouver Island since 1999.

-After briefly attending art school, Don chose self education which freed him to determine his direction through studying the great considerations in Modern Art.
+Don chose self education which freed him to determine his direction through studying the fascinating considerations in Modern Art.
 “Art schools are great and necessary, but in the early sixties automatic painting was in vogue and that wasn’t for me at the time.”